-Woman, 27, Accidentally ‘Embalmed Alive’ During Surgery, Left In ‘Severe Pain’ As Body Eroded From The Inside
+Woman, 27, Accidentally ‘Embalmed Alive’ During Surgery, Left In Severe Pain As Body Eroded From The Inside

-A 27-year-old woman was accidentally “embalmed alive” during routine surgery, leaving her in “severe pain” and convulsions postsurgery.
+A 27-year-old woman was accidentally “embalmed alive” during routine surgery, leaving her in “severe pain” and in convulsions, postsurgery.
 The woman’s mother is now accusing the hospital of murder after medics admitted to using a fatal formaldehyde drip, rather than the usual saline solution of sodium and water, according to the Daily Mail on Sunday.

 Ekaterina Fedyaeva ultimately died from having the solution of formaldehyde in water, also called formalin, running intravenously through her veins for the entire unspecified but, reportedly, routine surgery.
 According to an article on News.com.au on Sunday, Ekaterina was buried on Saturday, April 7, and now an unidentified hospital in Ulyanovsk, Russia, is being criminally investigated for the “medical blunder.”

-The Russian woman’s grieving mother, Galina Baryshnikova, has recounted her daughter’s physical condition upon waking from anesthesia and before “falling into a coma” two days later.
-The formalin drip that was “infused” into Ekaterina’s veins during surgery reportedly left her “whole body” convulsing immediately after “she came round,” according to Galina, who also said that Ekaterina was her “only child.”
+The Russian woman’s grieving mother, Galina Baryshnikova, has recounted her daughter’s physical condition upon waking from anesthesia and before falling into a coma two days later.
+The formalin drip that was “infused” into Ekaterina’s veins during surgery reportedly left her whole body convulsing immediately after she came round, according to Galina, who also said that Ekaterina was her only child.

-“I put socks on her, then a robe, then a blanket but she was shivering to such an extent, I can’t even describe it.
+“I put socks on her, then a robe, then a blanket but she was shivering to such an extent, I can’t even describe it.”

-According to an article on the Sun, doctors didn’t “admit exactly” what solution had been mistakenly attached to the IV drip during the surgical procedure, even after Ekaterina’s physical condition continued to deteriorate in intensive care.
+According to an article on the Sun, doctors didn’t admit exactly what solution had been mistakenly attached to the IV drip during the surgical procedure, even after Ekaterina’s physical condition continued to deteriorate in intensive care.
 Galina said in an interview that her daughter suffered from horrible pain, convulsions, stomach pain, and vomiting for 14 hours before she was relocated to another local clinic.

 Russian woman, 27, dies in excruciating agony after she was 'embalmed alive' with a formaldehyde-based drip https://t.co/jmtDqCL3R2 pic.twitter.com/5P6dxRaiVe